 Strike 3 is an adult media company based in Delaware.
-Compl. ¶¶ 11, 13.
+See Compl. ¶¶ 2, 11.
 As Strike 3's content is frequently subject to piracy, the company developed a scanner with the purpose of identifying individuals who infringe on Strike 3's copyrighted content.
-Compl. ¶¶ 16, 27-28.
-With this scanner, Strike 3 established that Defendant downloaded and distributed fifty-four of Strike 3's copyrighted motion pictures using IP address 108.32.235.62 in violation of the Copyright Act.
-Compl. ¶¶ 27-29, 32-35, 37, 43-44; Decl. of Patrick Paige, ECF No. 3-4 ("Paige Decl.") ¶ 13.
+See Compl. ¶¶ 16, 27-28.
+With this scanner, Strike 3 established that Defendant downloaded and distributed thirty-five of Strike 3's copyrighted motion pictures, using IP address 108.31.235.251, in violation of the Copyright Act.
+See Compl. ¶¶ 4-6, 28, 43-44; Decl. of Patrick Paige, ECF No. 4-3 ("Paige Decl.") ¶ 18.

 Strike 3 has been unable to identify Defendant by name because only ISPs possess the subscriber information necessary to link an individual customer to his or her IP address.
 See Paige Decl. ¶ 28.
-Strike 3 now seeks leave to obtain expedited discovery from Verizon Fios, the ISP provider for the IP address.
+Strike 3 now seeks leave to obtain expedited discovery from Verizon Fios, the ISP for the IP address.
 See Pl.'s Mem. at 1.
 Specifically, Strike 3 proposes to serve a Rule 45 subpoena to discover the name and address of the subscriber of the IP address so that it may further investigate-and prosecute-its claims.
 Id. at 2.
 Strike 3 represents that it will only use the information obtained to prosecute the claims brought in its Complaint and would consent to a protective order to allow the Defendant to proceed anonymously.
-See Pl.'s Mem. at 9-10.
+See id. at 2, 9-10.